beebin04/beebin04/README.md

 # Hi, I’m @beebin04 👋
-- 👀 I’m interested in Programming, Humanities, and music :)
+- I’m interested in Programming, Humanities, and music
-- 🌱 I’m currently learning coding in C++
+- I’m currently learning coding in JS and C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me either brendenobrien@uvic.ca or brendenobrien9@gmail.com
+- How to reach me either brendenobrien@uvic.ca or brendenobrien9@gmail.com
-- 😄 Pronouns: he/him
+- Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 beebin04/beebin04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.